Sue: So what’s Peladon, then? Is it a person or a place? Or an oil painting? Is it a cursed oil painting? Am I close?

 Sue: Why is the guard who can’t talk called Grunt?
 Isn’t that a bit insensitive?

 Me: He’s called Grun.

-Sue: Oh, well, that’s much better.
+Sue: Oh, well, then.
+That’s much better.

-Sue: Just stick your fingers in its chest!
-Hang on, is he singing ‘God Rest Ye Merry Gentlemen’?
+Sue: Just stick your fingers on its chest!
+Hang on, is the Doctor singing God Rest Ye Merry Gentlemen?

 Sue: Have you really?

-Sue: He’s quite cute, really.
-Is he house trained?
+Sue: He’s cute.
+Is he housetrained?

 The Doctor is lowered into a pit to face the mighty Grun.

 Sue: Is that Jon Pertwee?
 I don’t think it is, you know.
 His hair looks even more fake than usual.

 Grun and the Doctor fight to the death.